 6 | Bathe on Paralia Vlichada Beach

-Once you’ve visited Tomato Industrial Museum, head down to the sea and turn right on to Paralia Vlichada Beach.
+Once you’ve visited Tomato Industrial Museum, head down to the sea and turn right onto Paralia Vlichada Beach.
 Beaches are definitely more Stacey’s thing than mine (Joel), but this one is a bit different – where volcanic sand meets an incredible cliff face.
 The landscape is just stunning with the soft sandstone banks and naturally formed patterns.
-Paralia Vlichada Beach is also pretty quiet because it’s not a popular tourist spot but be aware, part of the beach is for the naturists, so if this is a problem, don’t wander too far down!
+Paralia Vlichada Beach is also pretty quiet because it’s not a popular tourist spot but be aware part of the beach is for the naturists, so if this is a problem, don’t wander too far down!

 7 | Visit Pyrgos

-Oia and Thira steal the thunder from the other towns and villages around Santorini, but if there is one other you should make an effort to visit, it’s Pyrgos, our favourite village in Santorini.
+Oia and Thira steal the thunder from the other towns and villages around Santorini, but if there is one other you should try to visit, it’s Pyrgos, our favourite village in Santorini.
 You will get lost in the maze of little streets, and don’t forget to head up to Pyrgos Callisti’s Castle for some fantastic views before wandering back down.
 Keep an eye out for Loupa, the little dog and the musicians in the little tunnel near Franco’s Cafè, too!

 8 | Visit Megalochori